derekhe/android-sdk-offline/README.md

 Hope this tool can help you
 ======================
-This tool is automatically updated everyday on my linode server.
-I suggest you to serve your server on linode.
-I can give a 5 starts for my 3+ years of experience of using linode.
-Please help me reigster a linode account to support this tool keeping update.
-[Please Register Here](https://www.linode.com/?r=48aca8b9e959c5e0064ed57512724ca84586ca6e)
+This tool is automatically updated everyday on my digitalocean server.
+I suggest you to serve your server on digitalocean.
+I can give a 5 starts for my 3+ years of experience of using digitalocean.
+Please help me reigster a digitalocean account to support this tool keeping update.
+[Please Register Here](https://m.do.co/c/4bc532e3ef94)